 Begin with a thorough safety risk assessment, review current camera infrastructure, and involve both IT and EHS teams from the start.
 Pilot the system in high-risk areas, analyze the results, and expand based on data-driven improvements.

-The platform automatically flags incidents—such as missing PPE, unsafe entry into hazardous zones, or crowding—making it easy to review relevant footage, understand root causes, and support faster, more accurate investigations for compliance and insurance.
+The platform automatically flags events—such as missing PPE, unsafe entry into hazardous zones, or crowding—making it easy to review relevant footage, understand root causes, and support faster, more accurate investigations for compliance and insurance.

-How can safety technology help reduce stress for safety managers?
+How can safety technology reduce stress for safety professionals?

 About the author